nstratis/nodejsexpress/README.md

 The folder structure is as follows:

-/auth - The oAuth passport folder containing the simple passport configuration /config - Simple config file with oAuth credentials /controllers - 2 Controllers for the Index and User Details pages /public - The public directory with all public files /views - The handlebars view files
+/auth - The oAuth passport folder containing the simple passport configuration<br />
+/config - Simple config file with oAuth credentials<br />
+/controllers - 2 Controllers for the Index and User Details pages<br />
+/public - The public directory with all public files<br />
+/views - The handlebars view files<br />

 # How to initialize